Can I join the NROTC program even if I do not want a naval career?

 An NROTC Midshipman is a civilian, pursuing his or her own academic degree in a normal university environment, in the same manner as a non-Midshipman would.
-The only difference is that Midshipman takes a series of Naval Science courses, and he wears a uniform to class twice a week.
-Midshipmen are free to join fraternities or sororities, and enjoy all aspects of campus life.
+The only difference is that Midshipmen take a series of Naval Science courses and wear a uniform to class twice a week.
+Midshipmen are free to join fraternities or sororities and enjoy all aspects of campus life.
 Our offices and classrooms are just like all other offices and classrooms on campus.
 You will blend in with and participate in the campus activities of your choice.
 When you graduate, you will serve with pride as a Navy or Marine Corps officer.

 I have no experience with the military; how do I know if I will fit in?

 You do not know, and neither did any of us who are in the military now.
 You have to join the program and experience it for yourself.
 That’s why the first year is without obligation.
 We are looking for intelligent and physically fit men and women of high moral character who can be trained to assume positions of leadership and great responsibility in the Navy and Marine Corps.
 If you fit that description, and if you prefer to be a leader rather than a follower, then you owe it to yourself to give it a try.